 Yemista, stuffed tomatoes with rice in a baking tray with flesh spooned out.

 2. Slice the tops of the tomatoes, about 1cm/½ inch from the top and set aside.
-Using a teaspoon, scoop out the tomato flesh and reserve in a bowl.
+Using a teaspoon, scoop out the tomato pulp and reserve in a bowl.
 Be careful not to pierce through the skin of the tomatoes.

 Yemista, stuffed tomatoes with rice, tomato pureed.